Dallas Fort Worth International Airport

-As of June 2022, DFW Airport has service to 260 destinations (193 domestic + 67 international) from 28 scheduled airlines.
-In surpassing 200 destinations, DFW joined a small group of airports worldwide with that distinction.

-In April 2022, DFW Airport was ranked as the second-busiest airport in the world with 62.5 million passengers in 2021.
+DFW Airport has service to 269 destinations (196 domestic, 73 international) from 29 passenger airlines.
+As of April 2023, DFW Airport has service to more nonstop destinations than any other airport in North America.
+It is also the largest carbon neutral airport in the world and the first in North America to achieve this status.

 History

 Planning

 As early as 1927, before the area had an airport, Dallas proposed a joint airport with Fort Worth.
-Fort Worth declined the offer and thus each city opened its own airport, Love Field and Meacham Field, each of which had scheduled airline service.
+Fort Worth declined the offer and thus each city opened its own airport, Love Field in Dallas and Meacham Field in Fort Worth, each of which had scheduled airline service.

 In 1940, the Civil Aeronautics Administration earmarked US$1,900,000 for the construction of a Dallas/Fort Worth Regional Airport.
 American Airlines and Braniff Airways struck a deal with the city of Arlington to build an airport there, but the governments of Dallas and Fort Worth disagreed over its construction and the project was abandoned in 1942.
 After World War II, Fort Worth annexed the site and developed it into Amon Carter Field with the help of American Airlines.
-In 1953, Fort Worth transferred its commercial flights from Meacham Field to the new airport, which was 12 mi from Dallas Love Field.
-In 1960, Fort Worth purchased Amon Carter Field and renamed it Greater Southwest International Airport (GSW) in an attempt to compete with Dallas' airport, but GSW's traffic continued to decline relative to Dallas Love Field.
+In 1953, Fort Worth transferred its commercial flights from Meacham to the new airport, which was 12 mi from Love Field.
+In 1960, Fort Worth purchased Amon Carter Field and renamed it Greater Southwest International Airport (GSW) in an attempt to compete with Dallas' airport, but GSW's traffic continued to decline relative to Love Field.
 By the mid-1960s, Fort Worth was getting 1% of Texas air traffic while Dallas was getting 49%, which led to the virtual abandonment of GSW.

-The joint airport proposal was revisited in 1961 after the Federal Aviation Administration (FAA) refused to invest more money in separate Dallas and Fort Worth airports.
-While airline service had steeply declined at both GSW and Meacham, Dallas Love Field was congested and had no more room to expand.
-Following an order from the federal government in 1964 that it would unilaterally choose a site if the cities could not come to an agreement, officials from the two cities finally agreed on a location for a new regional airport that was north of the near-abandoned GSW and almost equidistant from the two city centers.
+The joint airport proposal was revisited in 1961 after the Federal Aviation Administration (FAA) refused to invest more money into separate Dallas and Fort Worth airports.
+While airline service had steeply declined at both GSW and Meacham, Love Field was congested and had no more room to expand.
+Following an order from the federal government in 1964 that it would unilaterally choose a site if the cities could not come to an agreement, officials from the two cities finally agreed on a location for a new regional airport that was just north of the near-abandoned GSW and almost equidistant from the two city centers.
 The land was purchased by the cities in 1966 and construction began in 1969.
+The cost of the first phase of Dallas/Fort Worth Regional Airport was estimated at $700 million.